Zoe MusgraveTrustee/Neonatal Nurse

 Jodie is always partial to a good cup of tea (she’ll never turn you down), and she spends her down time and days off with her little girl and husband.
 You can usually find her camping on her weekends off as she loves the outdoors!

 Give a warm welcome to Lottie King.
-Lottie is not only the Chair of Neoangels, she’s also a mum to three little boys, two of which were cared for on the Neonatal Unit.
+Lottie is not only the Chief Executive Officer of Neoangels, she’s also a mum to three little boys, two of which were cared for on the Neonatal Unit.
 Lottie’s journey with our ward began in January 2015 when her twin boys Leo and Oska were born at 24+3 weeks and 25 weeks’ gestation (you read that right, her twins were born four days apart!).

 Heartbreakingly Leo lost his fight and grew his angel wings after several hours, Oska however, stayed on the unit for a further 16 weeks and came home after 109 days.
 Lottie has always felt massive gratitude towards the ward and not only the care her boys’ received, but the care she received as a mum.
 She was thrilled to have been asked to come and be part of the Neoangels family in March and is passionate and dedicated to supporting other families who will go through the same as she has.